openai/neural-mmo/docs/source/rst/userguide.rst

   python Forge.py render --config=SmallMaps

-Launch *client.sh* in a separate shell or click the associated executable.
+| **Linux:** Launch *client.sh* in a separate shell or click the associated executable
+| **Windows:** Launch neural-mmo-client/UnityClient/neural-mmo.exe from Windows 10

 The server will take a few seconds to load the pretrained policy and connect to the client.

 .. figure:: /resource/image/ui.png